Neshaminy Manor Review: An Honest Look Inside

 - Bottom line

 - Neshaminy Manor offers a mixed but generally positive picture.
-The facility's 5-star Medicare rating and low staff turnover suggest stable, quality care.
-As a county-owned facility, it operates with a service focus rather than a profit motive, which may influence care approaches and long-term stability.
+Its 4 out of 5 star Medicare rating and low staff turnover suggest stable care.
+As a county owned facility, it operates with a service focus rather than a profit motive.

-Ask specific questions about rehabilitation outcomes if your loved one needs short-term recovery.
-The low rate of residents returning home after rehabilitation deserves discussion with the admissions team, especially given positive family feedback about therapy departments.
+Ask specific questions about rehabilitation outcomes if your loved one needs short-term recovery, including how many residents return home, and discuss these with the admissions team.

 For memory care, be prepared for potential waiting periods.
 The 60-bed specialized unit has good reviews, but availability is limited.

-Costs run slightly above local averages, but the facility accepts Medicaid and various insurance plans, offering options for different financial situations.
+The facility is county owned and accepts Medicaid and various insurance plans, offering options for different financial situations.

 During your visit, expect to see a clean, well-maintained facility with active programming.
 Focus questions on medication management protocols and discharge planning procedures, as some families have raised concerns in these areas.